Barton (village), Vermont: Cellphone

 Barton Village receives Verizon and AT&T Mobility (TDMA and GSM).

 Electricity

 Barton Village owns Barton Electric which generates some of its power hydroelectrically and serves not only the village but a large portion of the village side of Barton town, plus West Charleston, North Sutton and much of Westmore.
 It services 2100 customers.
 It owns two turbines on the Clyde River in West Charleston.

 Projected expenses for 2010 were $2,741,582.

 Culture

 A sugar on snow party is held each year on the Village Green, the fourth Saturday in July.

 Library

 Barton has a library which is open 19 hours a week over four days.
 It is a non-profit corporation.

 While the library is self-supporting with separate trustees, it does receive a grant from the town.
 Its operating income is $42,242.
 It contains 18,000 books and 35 serial subscriptions.
-One librarians is a paid professional.
+One librarian is a paid professional.
 The assistants are all volunteers.